ministryofjustice/manage-supervisions-design-history/app/posts/2021-07-16-sentence-tab.md

 Typically we’d use a details pattern to show further offence detail (like with sentences and requirements), but as the text for each offence can be long, the details elements become unwieldy and hard to read.
 Instead we're deferring full details onto an [Offences page](/sentence-tab/#offences-page).

+### Context around offences

+The offence details in Delius can be quite minimal - they give the category and subcategory of the offence, but often there’s no further notes explaining what actually happened – for example £50 of cosmetics were stolen from Woolworths.

+This information is available in Libra (Magistrates Court Case management system), and available via a separate API, but it’s not clear if we can align the two to enrich data.
+The API which pulls from Libra also has more human-readable offence names with a different coding system.

+Probation practitioners instead need to delve into the CPS pack for fuller details about an offence.

+### Offences page

+We list the main offence, then all details about each additional offence.
+Each section needs its own unique title – for now we are using the subcategory ID of the offence as the descriptions are too long.

 ## Conviction

 We’ve renamed ‘Court’ to ‘Sentencing court’ to distinguish from ‘Responsible court’.
 We need to check this is always correct.